 Regarding the teachers’ HR trend, we displayed the HR trend over the course of the entire study.
 We visually compared unstandardized and standardized HR trends over the course of the entire two-hour study.
 For all further analyses, we used standardized rather than unstandardized HR values.

 For testing Hypothesis 1a, which examined mean differences of the HR levels across the selected five intervals, we initially conducted a one-way ANOVA with repeated measures as an omnibus test.
-The dependent variable was the standardized HR mean for each interval.
+The dependent variable was the standardized HR mean.
 To identify the interval with the highest HR level, we subsequently conducted t-tests with planned contrasts as post-hoc tests, as well as the effect size d [@cohen1988new].
 Specifically, we tested the mean differences between the teaching interval (I2) and the other four intervals.
 Note that standardized mean HR was calculated at the subject level of n = 81 participants (see Table 1).

 For testing Hypothesis 1b, which examined the HR changes within each interval, we conducted a linear estimation of the increase or decrease in standardized HR values over time.
 To this end, we used fixed intercept fixed slope regression models [@gelman2006data] for each interval to estimate intercepts and linear slopes for all individuals which were then averaged across individuals.
 Mean slope and mean intercept estimates were based on all values at all measurement points per interval for all participants (see Table 2).
 Mean slope and mean intercept values represent the unstandardized coefficients and need to be interpreted as b.